 The brilliance of the ancient Egyptian architects is apparent in the hiding of the section of the owner of the house, his women, and children from the rest of the house.

 The houses built in the New Kingdom were large and wide.
-They seemed as if they are small villas or palaces with a completely separate section for the owner of the house away from the public affairs or where the guests would be staying.
+They seemed as if they are small villas or palaces (guest rooms) with a completely separate section for the owner of the house away from the public affairs or where the guests would be staying.
 This in addition to many grains’ storage places, a large kitchen, and many other sections according to the desire of the owners.

 The palaces of the nobles and royal family members during the reign of the New Kingdom consisted of large halls with stone pillars, wide balconies, large chambers with some decorations and ornaments depending on the stature of the owner of the house.

 The houses of the commons at the time were quite similar to one another.
 A short corridor would be leasing to the welcoming chamber that was less than 1 meter in diameters.
 There would be two or three rooms afterwards.
-There is also the main living room of the inhabitants of the house.
+There is also the main living area of the inhabitants of the house.

 At the end of the New Kingdom, architects stopped designing special sections of the house for the women.
 This meant that the owner of the house and his wife shared the same room.
 This is in addition to another room for the sons and daughters.
 This is of course for economic reasons to save resources.